 Zark Access

-Zark stores the file reference for workspace access
+Zark stores the file reference for shared space access

 Image needed: Data flow diagram showing upload process: Client → Encryption → Distribution → Blockchain metadata.
 Linear flow diagram.